agoragames/activity_feed/README.markdown

 ## Compatibility

-The gem has been built and tested under Ruby 1.9.3.
+The gem has been built and tested under Ruby 1.8.7 and Ruby 1.9.3.

 ## Installation